What is a food allergy?

 Allergies to eggs, milk, peanuts, tree nuts, fish, shellfish, wheat and soy cause 90 percent of all food related reactions.

 Food allergies are caused by a specific food or ingredient in the food that you have eaten.

 Any food can cause an allergic reaction, but milk, egg, peanuts, tree nuts, fish, shellfish, wheat, soy are the most common causes in children.
 In teens, peanuts, tree nuts, fish and shellfish are the most common causes.

 If you have the allergy as a child, you most likely will have it for life.

-Risk factors of a food allergy
+Risk factors for a food allergy

 - Family history of food allergies – food allergies can run in families

 - Younger age – younger children are more likely to have food allergies than adults

 - Presence of another allergic condition such as asthma or atopic dermatitis

 - Medical condition where allergens can pass into the bloodstream